Beautiful Stranger: Music video

 According to Ratner, Myers was not comfortable with these scenes, as he felt it was too sexual and inappropriate; he even asked him to cut that particular shot.
 Madonna on the other hand, thought it was fun and convinced the director to keep it.
-The video ends with Powers' car fantasy, with Powers telling Madonna “You’re going the right way for a smacked bottom”, to which Madonna replies “I hope so”.
+The video ends with Powers' car fantasy, with Powers telling Madonna “You’re going the right way for a smackbottom”, to which Madonna replies “I hope so”.
 Author Georges Claude Guilbert wrote in his book, Madonna as Postmodern Myth, that "Beautiful Stranger" denoted one of the series of looks reinvented by Madonna around that time, and was a "radical" change from the geisha look of her previous video for "Nothing Really Matters", released the same year.
 Matthew Rettenmund wrote in his Encyclopedia Madonnica that "Madonna probably gave very little thought [behind the video]" but he felt that it was better than being a "couple of steps above a clips compilation".

 At the 1999 MTV Video Music Awards, the video was nominated in the categories of Best Female Video and Best Cinematography, and won for Best Video from a Film.
 It also received a nomination for Best Pop Clip of the Year at the 1999 Billboard Music Video Awards.
 The clip won Best Cinematography and Best Make-Up at the 2000 MVPA Awards; it was also nominated for Soundtrack Video of the Year.
 At the 1999 VH1 Fashion Awards, the video received a nomination in the category of Most Stylish Video.
 The video can be found on the Madonna compilations, The Video Collection 93:99 (1999) and Celebration: The Video Collection (2009).